ndronos/c-nomorph/HowStufWorks.md

   - time manipulation
   - common operations on certain data structures, such as a string of characters

+Writing C libraries can split your programs into reusable modules.

 (HowStuffWorks, 2017) pp. 8
 ```